adamsilver/fdpb/03-book-a-flight.md

 </div>
 ```

 The remaining 3 rules are achieved by crafting the enhanced experience.
 Specifically, ensuring that any Javascript event listeners are handled and that certain elements are focusable and announceable.
 It's worth mentioning that we must also cater for mouse and touch screen users.
-They're excluded from the punch list because those interactions are very rarely forgotten about.
+They're only excluded from the punch list because those interactions are very rarely forgotten about.

 The script (discussed shortly) replaces the select box with a text box, button, menu and status box.
 This is shown below along with the Javascript enhanced HTML.